 If it’s your main focus, you can find a client within days or weeks.
 Most people are able to land their first client within 90 days I’d guess.
 It does take putting yourself out there though and consistently pitching for work!

 Can anybody do this?
-Do you need to have any expertise for this role?
+Do you need to have any expertise to become a Virtual Assistant?